 It is a little tricky to determine what counts as a gas-powered kids dune buggy.
 We only select the ones that closely resemble the design and function of a dune buggy.
 Due to the variation, we can’t come up with definitive rankings.
 But here are our recommended gas dune buggies for kids:

 Age range: variable (Weight limit: 200 lbs)

 The Mototec Sandman is a well-rounded vehicle with good features and a practical design for young riders.
-While it’s often considered to be go-kart, it can also be regarded as a mini dune buggy, because of the design.
+While it’s often considered to be go-kart, it can also be regarded as a kids dune buggy, because of the design.
 It has large off-road tires with 8-inch solid rubber.
 They’re great for riding on sand, mud, and other off-road terrains.
 This buggy also packs some good power, which makes it worthy of off-roading.
 It reaches a maximum speed of 30 mph, which is really impressive for its size and engine.
 It has a 49-cc two-stroke engine.
 It has other advanced driving features that include a centrifugal clutch, finger throttle, and rear disc brakes.
 This buggy/go-kart is best suited for children and teenagers that weight below 200 pounds.
 In practice, it has shown to be most used by children who are around 10 years old, on average.
 But this vehicle is very flexible in terms of age.
 So rather, you should look at the features, and your own preferences, when deciding if you should buy it.
 If you’re not quite taken with this buggy, then there’s a similar one, called the Scooter X, which is similar to the Sandman.